FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 The image below shows how this works.

 {% include _image.liquid src="/assets/img/blogs/consents-apps/architecture.png" alt="Important private data goes in FusionAuth.
 Everything else in Node-Express.
-FusionAuth coordinates with other identity providers" class="img-fluid" figure=false %}
+User consent information also stored and managed by FusionAuth" class="img-fluid" figure=false %}

 Your application logic and all public information can be handled by Node.js + Express.
 Anything sensitive, such as personally identifiable information (PII), passwords, and consent permissions is handled by FusionAuth.